-EVACUATION PROCEDURES IN CASE OF A FIRE

-MAIN CAMPUS STUDENT RESIDENTIAL FACILITIES:
+Evacuation Procedures In Case of a Fire

+Main Campus Student Residential Facilities:

-- If you hear the fire alarm immediately evacuate the building using the nearest available exit.
-Do not attempt to fight a fire unless it is safe and you feel comfortable in doing so. - Awaken any sleeping roommate or suitemates.
+If you hear the fire alarm immediately evacuate the building using the nearest available exit.
+Do not attempt to fight a fire unless it is safe and you feel comfortable in doing so.

+Awaken any sleeping roommate or suitemates.
 Prepare to evacuate by putting on shoes and coat if necessary.
 Feel the doorknob and the door.
 If they are hot, do not open the door.
-If they are cool, open slowly, if heat or heavy smoke rushes in, close the door immediately and remain inside. - When leaving your room, be sure to take your key in case it is necessary to return to the room should conditions in the corridor deteriorate.
-Make sure to close the door tightly when evacuating. - Residential Life staff members who are present on the floors should facilitate the evacuation of their floor/section if possible.
-When the alarm sounds, Residential Life staff will shout (example: "there is an emergency in the building leave by the nearest exit") and knock on doors as they make their way to the nearest exit and out the building. - When exiting in smoky conditions keep your hand on the wall and crawl to the nearest exit.
-Always know more than one path out of your location and the number of doors between your room and the exit. - Seek and assist any disabled or mobility-impaired persons in evacuating the building.
+If they are cool, open slowly, if heat or heavy smoke rushes in, close the door immediately and remain inside.

+When leaving your room, be sure to take your key in case it is necessary to return to the room should conditions in the corridor deteriorate.
+Make sure to close the door tightly when evacuating.

+Residential life staff members who are present on the floors should facilitate the evacuation of their floor/section if possible.
+When the alarm sounds, Residential life staff will shout (example: "There is an emergency in the building leave by the nearest exit.") and knock on doors as they make their way to the nearest exit and out the building.

+When exiting in smoky conditions keep your hand on the wall and crawl to the nearest exit.
+Always know more than one path out of your location and the number of doors between your room and the exit.

+Seek and assist any disabled or mobility-impaired persons in evacuating the building.
 Exit via stairway.
-If unable to evacuate disabled or immobile person, use an "Area of Rescue Assistance".
+If unable to evacuate disabled or immobile person, use an "Area of Rescue Assistance."
 An "Area of Rescue Assistance" is defined as an area where persons unable to use stairways can remain temporarily to await instructions or assistance during an emergency evacuation.

-- DO NOT USE ELEVATORS.
+DO NOT USE ELEVATORS.
 Elevator shafts may fill with smoke or the power may fail, leaving you trapped.
 Elevators have features that recall and deactivate the elevator during an alarm.
-Standing and waiting for an elevator wastes valuable time. - Each resident should report to their assigned assembly area.
-Residential Life staff should report to their assigned assembly area and make sure that students have cleared the building.
-Conduct a headcount and do not allow re-entry into the building until directed to do so by emergency personnel. - Notify the Department of Public Safety at (619) 260-2222.
-The Department of Public Safety will notify the fire department and guide them as quickly as possible to the location of the fire. - Keep roadways and walkways clear for emergency vehicles. - Wait for the instructions from the Department of Public Safety or emergency personnel.
-DO NOT REENTER THE BUILDING UNLESS INSTRUCTED TO DO SO BY THE DEPARTMENT OF PUBLIC SAFETY.
+Standing and waiting for an elevator wastes valuable time.

+Each resident should report to his or her assigned assembly area.
+Residential life staff members should report to their assigned assembly area and make sure that students have cleared the building.
+Conduct a headcount and do not allow re-entry into the building until directed to do so by emergency personnel.

-PACIFIC RIDGE APARTMENT COMPLEX:
+Notify the Department of Public Safety at (619) 260-2222.
+The Department of Public Safety will notify the fire department and guide them as quickly as possible to the location of the fire.

+Keep roadways and walkways clear for emergency vehicles.

+Wait for the instructions from the Department of Public Safety or emergency personnel.
+DO NOT RE-ENTER THE BUILDING UNLESS INSTRUCTED TO DO SO BY THE DEPARTMENT OF PUBLIC SAFETY

+Pacific Ridge Apartment Complex: